mjosaarinen/lwsha_isa/README.md

 *	**Bitmanip**:
 	[RISC-V Bitmanip (Bit Manipulation) Extension](https://github.com/riscv/riscv-bitmanip).
 Draft version of January 29, 2020.

-We are essentially complementing the analysis done in the crypto extension with somewhat different algorithm implementation techniques.
+This work complements the analysis done in the crypto extension with somewhat different algorithm implementation techniques.

 As is being done with ["lwaes_isa"](https://github.com/mjosaarinen/lwaes_isa) for AES-128/192/256 and SM4 block ciphers, we hope to extend this eventually